(970) 498-5770 (24-hour information line)

-Electronics such as computers, monitors, televisions, stereos, etc. are allowed on a one-item per load basis.
-Additional items may be taken to the electronics recycling station and recycled for a fee.
-See Electronics Recyling for rates.
+Electronics such as computers, monitors, televisions, and stereos can be taken to the electronics recycling station and recycled for a fee.
+See Electronics Recycling for rates.

 A separate location at the landfill is designated for tires only.
 They must be paid for as regular trash (see fees below), but they will be periodically picked up and recycled by Front Range Tire Recycling (Sedalia).

 Lead-acid batteries (such as car batteries) are to be placed on the trailer marked "Batteries" located at the landfill.
 Rocky Mountain Battery and Recycling (Fort Collins) periodically picks up the batteries for recycling.
 Residents do not have to pay a fee for recycling these batteries.
 Other types of batteries are also accepted through our hazardous waste program.

 The Larimer County Landfill is nestled against